chaitu65c/reddit_guide/README.md

 ### How do I succeed in projects?

-Reading the Project Requirements: Before starting to code, read the requirements and understand what you need to do in order to finish.
+**Reading the Project Requirements:** Before starting to code, read the requirements and understand what you need to do in order to finish.
 Too many students ask for help that can easily be found in the requirements which wastes the student’s time.

-Learn to Debug: Learning how to debug saves you countless hours trying to read through code you might not understand.
+**Learn to Debug:** Learning how to debug saves you countless hours trying to read through code you might not understand.

-Learn to write Clean Code (Example article: https://medium.com/mindorks/how-to-write-clean-code-lessons-learnt-from-the-clean-code-robert-c-martin-9ffc7aef870c): With this and being able to debug, you’re going to be able to write very efficient code and to debug issues easily, thus not making you only successful in lab assignments, but also making you a better programmer.
+[**Learn to write Clean Code**](https://medium.com/mindorks/how-to-write-clean-code-lessons-learnt-from-the-clean-code-robert-c-martin-9ffc7aef870c): With this and being able to debug, you’re going to be able to write very efficient code and to debug issues easily, thus not making you only successful in lab assignments, but also making you a better programmer.

-Plan your work out: This allows you to simplify the logic you are writing and this usually leads to clean code.
+**Plan your work out:** This allows you to simplify the logic you are writing and this usually leads to clean code.

-Ask for help: If you ever get stuck on something and no matter how much you Google and you can’t figure it out, ask for help.
+**Ask for help:** If you ever get stuck on something and no matter how much you Google and you can’t figure it out, ask for help.
 It’s definitely fine to ask for help and is HIGHLY recommended you do so.
 Take advantage of the lab tutors and TA’s either through in person or Piazza/Canvas; they’re there to help you.

 (Optional) Drawing Pictures: If your project involves multiple things (AWS, Databases, Servers, etc), it’s definitely a good idea to draw a picture that shows you each thing interacts with and how it comes together.
 This is important especially when you enter the industry and build software for companies.